absurdprofit/web-gesture-events/README.md

 # Web Gesture Events
-A library that brings high-level gestures to the web by extending the standard addEventListener interface. ☝🏾📱
+A library that brings high-level asynchronous gesture events to the web by extending the standard addEventListener interface. ☝🏾📱

 [Demo](https://gesture.nxtetechnologies.com)